dionyziz/marabu-course/docs/exercises.md

 # Exercise 3

-In this exercise, you will implement transaction generation and validation.
+In this exercise, you will implement transaction generation and validation for your Marabu node.

 - Create the logic to represent a transaction.
 - A transaction has inputs and outputs.